aquinjay/eda-report-generator/README.md

 # EDA Report Generator
 This script helps users automaticaly generate exploratory data analysis reports to get to know their data.

+If you find this project helpful, consider staring this repo or making a donation to support this and future projects here via GitHub Sponsers: https://github.com/sponsors/aquinjay.

 This code base relies on 3 modules to generate reports:
 - [Ydata](https://ydata-profiling.ydata.ai/docs/master/index.html)
 - [Dataprep](https://dataprep.ai)